b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 [collect](https://docs.julialang.org/en/v1/base/collections/#Base.collect-Tuple{Type,%20Any})
 function, e.g, just run `collect(2:4)`).
 So, it gives us the same result as writing `myMathGrades[[2, 3, 4]]` by hand.
-However, the range syntax is more convenient (less typing).
+However, the range syntax is more convenient (less typing especially for broad ranges).
 Now, let's say I want to print every other grade out of 100 grades, then I can go with `oneHunderedGrades[1:2:end]` and voila, a magic happened thanks to the `start:step:stop` syntax (`1:2:end` returns a vector of indices like `[1, 3, 5, 7, ..., 97, 99]`).

 One last remark, You can change the elements that are in the vector like this.